mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 3.27.7 xxxxx =
-= 3.27.6 Jan 27, 2024 =
+* Compatibility: hide related posts from Related Post by PickPlugins = 3.27.6 Jan 27, 2024 =
 * Bugfix: for all datepickers, allow choosing dates older than 10 years
 * Enhancement: update Freeimus SDK to 2.11.0